Self-Guided Campus Tour

 Falcon Family Weekend provides families of BGSU students the opportunity to enjoy the campus and engage in meaningful connections with their students through a wide variety of events.
 We’ve put together a self-guided tour for you, which is an opportunity to explore some of the exciting places on or near campus!

-BGSU vs. South Dakota Football Game
+BGSU vs. Eastern Kentucky Football Game

 Bowen-Thompson Student Union